entuland/wesh/README.md

     return {
         description = "Your mesh name",
         variants = {
+            plain = "plain-16.png",
+            plainborder = "plain-border-72.png",
             wool = "wool-72.png",
-            plain = "wool-16.png",
+            woolborder = "wool-border-72.png",
         },
     }

 In order to add a new variant simply add a line with your texture name and make sure you save such texture file in the "/textures" folder of the mod.
 You can also remove the lines you're not interested in and the mod will not generate those variants.

-For example, here we remove the "wool" version and add a custom one:
+For example, here we remove all but the "plain" version and add a custom one:

     return {
         description = "Your mesh name",
         variants = {
-            plain = "wool-16.png",
+            plain = "plain-16.png",
             my_texture_plain_name = "my-texture-file-name.png",
         },
     }

-Have a look at "wool-72.png" to see where each color goes.
+Have a look at "wool-72.png" to see where each color goes, or use the included [textures-72.xcf](/textures/textures-72.xcf) file (GIMP format) which has layers for adding the borders as well.

 A couple considerations:
 - the bottom-right transparent area never gets used